hoannc0506/ChatRAG-LlamaIndexHelper/README.md

-# RAG Projects
+# LlamaIndexHelper
-An chatbot specify to answer question relevant to LlamaIndex
+A chatbot specifically designed to answer questions about RAG and LlamaIndex.

-## Datasets
+## Data
 - Craw from https://www.llamaindex.ai/blog

 ## Pipelines